-If an optionee resigns, retires or is terminated with or without cause (including, for an officer of Fiera Capital), if such officer is removed or not re-elected or re-appointed as an officer of Fiera Capital), then any Options held by the optionee will cease to be exercisable within a period of 30 days after the resignation, retirement or termination date, as the case may be, or such longer period as determined by the HR Committee provided that such longer period may not result in an option remaining outstanding for any period which exceeds the earlier of: (i) the expiry date of such option, and (ii) 36 months following the resignation, retirement or termination date, as the case may be.
-Any portion of an option that has not vested on the resignation, retirement or termination date, as the case may be, will not be exercisable after such date unless the HR Committee determines that such portion of the option vests automatically or pursuant to a vesting schedule determined by the HR Committee.
-If an optionee dies, the legal representatives of the optionee may exercise the Options held by such optionee within a period of time after the date of the optionee's death determined by the HR Committee, provided that no option shall remain outstanding for any period which exceeds the earlier of (i) the expiry date of such option and (ii) 12 months following the date of death, but only to the extend the Options were by their terms exercisable on the date of death.
-The HR Committee may determine at any time, that such a portion of the option vests automatically or pursuant to a vesting schedule determined by the HR Committee.
+If a Stock Option Plan "Participant" resigns, retires or is terminated with or without cause (including, for an officer of Fiera Capital, if such officer is removed or not re-elected or re-appointed as an officer of Fiera Capital), then any Options held by the Participant will cease to be exercisable within a period of 30 days after the resignation, retirement or termination date, as the case may be, or such longer period as determined by the Board of Directors provided that such longer period may not result in an option remaining outstanding for any period which exceeds the earlier of (i) the expiry date of such option and (ii) 36 months following the resignation, retirement or termination date, as the case may be.
+Any portion of an option that has not vested on the resignation, retirement or termination date, as the case may be, will not be exercisable after such date unless the Board of Directors determines that such portion of the option vests automatically or pursuant to a vesting schedule determined by the Board of Directors.
+If a Participant dies, the legal representatives of the optionee may exercise the Options held by such optionee within a period of time after the date of the Participant's death determined by the Board of Directors, provided that no option shall remain outstanding for any period which exceeds the earlier of (i) the expiry date of such option and (ii) 12 months following the date of death, but only to the extend the Options were by their terms exercisable on the date of death.
+The Board of Directors may determine at any time, that such a portion of the option vests automatically or pursuant to a vesting schedule determined by the Board of Directors.

-Subject to the requisite shareholder and regulatory approvals, the Board of Directors may from time to time amend or revise the terms of the 2007 Stock Option Plan or may discontinue the 2007 Stock Option Plan at any time provided however that no such right may, without the consent of the optionee, in any manner adversely affect his rights under any Option theretofore granted under the 2007 Stock Option Plan.
+Subject to the requisite shareholder and regulatory approvals, the Board of Directors may from time to time amend or revise the terms of the Stock Option Plan or may discontinue the Stock Option Plan at any time provided however that no such right may, without the consent of the Participant, in any manner adversely affect his rights under any Option theretofore granted under the Stock Option Plan.

-The Board of Directors may, subject to receipt of requisite shareholder and regulatory approval, make the following amendments to the 2007 Stock Option Plan:
+The Board of Directors may, subject to receipt of requisite shareholder and regulatory approval, make the following amendments to the Stock Option Plan:

-- any amendment to the number of securities issuable under the 2007 Stock Option Plan, including an increase to a fixed maximum number of securities or a change from a fixed maximum number of securities to a fixed maximum percentage; - any change to the definition of the eligible participants which would have the potential of broadening or increasing insider participation; - any addition of any form of financial assistance or any amendment to a financial assistance provision which is more favourable to participants; - the addition of a deferred or restricted share unit or any other provision which results in participants receiving securities while no cash consideration is received by Fiera Capital; and - any other amendments that may lead to significant or unreasonable dilution in Fiera Capital's outstanding securities or may provide additional benefits to eligible participants, especially insiders of Fiera Capital, at the expense of Fiera Capital and its existing shareholders.
+- any amendment to the number of securities issuable under the Stock Option Plan, including an increase to a fixed maximum number of securities or a change from a fixed maximum number of securities to a fixed maximum percentage; - any change to the definition of the eligible participants which would have the potential of broadening or increasing insider participation; - any addition of any form of financial assistance or any amendment to a financial assistance provision which is more favourable to participants; - the addition of a deferred or restricted share unit or any other provision which results in participants receiving securities while no cash consideration is received by Fiera Capital; and - any other amendments that may lead to significant or unreasonable dilution in Fiera Capital's outstanding securities or may provide additional benefits to eligible participants, especially insiders of Fiera Capital, at the expense of Fiera Capital and its existing shareholders.

-The Board of Directors may, subject to receipt of requisite regulatory approval, where required, in its sole discretion make all other amendments to the 2007 Stock Option Plan that are not of the type contemplated above including, without limitation:
+The Board of Directors may, subject to receipt of requisite regulatory approval, where required, in its sole discretion make all other amendments to the Stock Option Plan that are not of the type contemplated above including, without limitation: